 In the first stage, a household decides how total expenditure is allocated across food and non-food commodities.
 Then in the second stage, the household allocates total food expenditure across six food groups.
 Together with the assumption that the price indices of food groups do not vary significantly with the expenditure level, the allocation of total expenditure will be approximately correctly estimated (Edgerton, 1997).
 The two-stage demand system is estimated separately for the rural and urban sectors for each round of the NSS considered.

 3.1.1 Stage 1: The Working-Leser Model

-We follow Ecker and Qaim (2011) and more recently Hoang (2018), and employ a Working-Leser model to study the allocation of household food and non-food expenditure as follow:
+We follow Ecker and Qaim (2011) and more recently Hoang (2018), and employ a Working-Leser model to study the allocation of household food and non-food expenditure as follows: